mist64/80columns/README.md

 The object code resides at $c800-$cfff.
 The two character sets are located at $d000-$d7ff.
 The virtual 80x25 Screen RAM (in order to read back screen contents) is at $c000-$c7ff.
 The bitmap is at $e000-$ff40, and the color matrix for bitmap mode is at $d800-$dbe8.
 All this lies beyond the top of BASIC RAM, so BASIC continues to have 38911 bytes free.

+The address range where the character sets reside is the normal location of special I/O registers (e.g., the VIC-II registers start at $d000).
+The normal LOAD command cannot load to this range of memory (instead there are random seeming side-effects such as blanking the screen), but the exomizer uncruncher can.

 ## TODO

 * Support LOCK and UNLOCK codes.
 (On the C64, these are 8 and 9, on the C128 they are 11 and 12...)